[youtube id=”w-uOGdgHhFs” mode=”normal” align=”center” maxwidth=”500″]

-4. People can’t control the food
+4. People can’t control their food intake.

-5. The food is associated with a lack of social cool
+5. The food is associated with a lack of social cool.

 Social status and eating can consume the decisions you make on a daily basis.
 Finding reasons to justify your actions, just so you don’t have to label yourself a follower, is not the right thing to do.